-A Medicare Supplement plan is additional insurance that works in conjunction with Medicare Part A and Medicare Part B benefits.
-There are 10 standardized plans, A to N. Each lettered plan offers a different level of coverage to suit a variety of needs.
+A Medicare supplement plan is additional insurance that works in conjunction with Medicare Part A is hospital inpatient coverage for people with Original Medicare, whereas Part B is medical coverage for doctor visits, tests, etc.... and Medicare Part B is medical coverage for people with Original Medicare.
+It covers doctor visits, specialists, lab tests and diagnostics, and durable medical equipment.
+Part A is for hospital inpatient care.... benefits.
+Also known as Medigap, there are 10 standardized plans, A to N. Each lettered plan offers a different level of coverage to suit a variety of needs.

 Before we get into the plans, and what they have to offer, let’s go over some of the terminologies.

 Most of your Medicare costs can be broken down into A deductible is an amount a beneficiary must pay for their health care expenses before the health insurance policy begins to pay its share...., Coinsurance is a percentage of the total you are required to pay for a medical service. ... or A copayment, also known as a copay, is a set dollar amount you are required to pay for a medical service...., excess charges, and the cost of blood.
 Medicare Part A (your hospital insurance) and Medicare Part B (your medical insurance) work differently, so it’s important to understand the costs in each.

 Medicare Part A deductible: The 2020 Part A deductible is $1,408 per benefit period.
 It’s not an annual deductible.
 If you have two inpatient hospital stays more than 60 days apart, you’ll pay the deductible for each period.

 Medicare Part A coinsurance: This is the very expensive daily hospital copays that begin after your 60th day in the hospital.
 All Medigap plans cover this cost.